marisolpalmero/draft-belm-green-framework/draft-belmq-green-framework.md

 ### Telemetry Push Pattern

-The framework recommends a push-based telemetry model for energy efficiency data collection, where network devices stream energy measurements to management systems rather than waiting for poll requests.
+The framework recommends a push-based telemetry model for energy efficiency data collection, where network devices stream power and energy measurements to management systems rather than waiting for poll requests.

 For energy monitoring specifically, push-based telemetry offers: